tiagodusilva/LPOO-Redstone-Tools/docs/README.md

 Every View has a Queue of Events, consisting of an Enum indicating what action needs to be taken (InputEvent) and an Object used to pass additional information on some actions.
 The need for this will be made more apparent on the following [Commands](#commands) chapter.
 Every game loop, the GameController calls `State.processEvents()`, in which the State (the mediator) processes every Event in the Queue and handles it (currently the chain of command goes no further, as even the QUIT event is also handled inside the State superclass).

-#### Consequences
-Preventing the View from directly altering the Model, separating responsabilities exclusive to the View from the rest of the Model and Controller.

 These patterns can be found in the following files:
 - [State](../src/main/java/com/lpoo/redstonetools/controller/state/State.java")
 - [CircuitState](../src/main/java/com/lpoo/redstonetools/controller/state/CircuitState.java")